ZackaryLoevseth/erdos-409-f68-witness/README.md

 - whether infinitely many integers reach the same terminal prime;
 - the density of integers reaching a fixed prime.

 I am not currently aware of a previously published example with $F\ge68$.
-Novelty remains subject to literature search and community review.

 ## Verification packet